johnpapa/hello-worlds/README.md

 # hello-worlds

-Hello World apps for angular, react, svelte, and vue.
+Hello World apps for JavaScript/HTML/CSS libraries/frameworks!

 Assumptions:

-1. What would a new user do?
-1. Simplest CLI commands are used (no flags, let the CLI do its default thing)
+1. Simplest form of the app, using the tool's CLI (if one exists for it)
 1. Build for production
 1. Use latest versions of each tool
+1. Remove any "extras" (link links to docs)
+1. Must say "hello world"
+1. See existing samples for the idea ...

 ## Angular

-Created with `@angular/cli` version 9.0.3, and commands
+Created with `@angular/cli`

 ```bash
 ng new hello